 2 Big Business Advantages of Roofers Insurance

 Two of the least acknowledged advantages of Roofers Insurance are that it helps you get business, and also keeps you in business.
 Google local guides, social media ads and word of mouth are brilliant tactics, but is marketing enough?
-In an industry that spends more than $10 trillion in goods and services and employs over 10 million workers, how will you get (and keep) your share of business?
+Ii’s an industry that spends more than $10 trillion in goods and services and employs over 10 million workers.
+How will you get (and keep) your share of business?

 By now, every contractor knows that roofing is a very risky business.
-And whether you are skilled or not, you need to be insured.
-This way, when accidents or damages happen while you are working, your business is protected from financial loss.
+And whether you have or not, you need insurance.
+This way, when accidents or damages happen while you are working, you can protect your business from financial loss.

 As a roofing contractor, it’s safe to say that you need Roofers General Liability Insurance Coverage behind you so that you can fully focus on your work.

 Roofers contractors insurance is a form of general liability insurance for roofing contractors that covers you against unexpected financial loss.
-It will cover you for injuries or damages that occur to a third party where you are held responsible – this can be individuals, customers or even properties.
-It is often required for contracts and commercial leases.
+It will cover you for injuries or damages that occur to a third party where you are responsible – this can be individuals, customers or even properties.
+It is a requirement for contracts and commercial leases.

 Here are some types of damages covered under Roofers Insurance: